 First, a site is chosen and prepared.
 At the beginning of the rainy season, a cover crop is planted at about 4-6 kg of seed per hectare.

 In the oil palm nursery, a selection of good seed is kept in a very hot room.
 This causes the seeds to germinate sooner, usually after 90-100 days.
-Once germinated, seeds are planted in small plastic containers where they for the next four to five months.
+Once germinated, seeds are planted in small plastic containers where they remain for the next four to five months.

 Once leaves with two points begin to come up, the seedling is transplanted into the nursery.
 The seedling stays there for about 1 year.